 - Warm up before exercising: If you’re doing any outdoor activities involving walking or running, warm up first.
 Stretch your ankles and legs to increase flexibility and reduce the risk of injury.

 - Use walking aids: If you have difficulty walking or balance issues, consider using a cane or walker to provide support and stability.

 - Stay hydrated: Even in the winter, staying hydrated is important.
 Dehydration can cause fatigue and increase the risk of injury.

 By following these tips, you can reduce your risk of ankle strain and enjoy a safe and healthy winter season.

 9. Hip Fracture

-Slips and falls on icy roads and sidewalks can result in many different types of broken bones, fractures, and injuries.
+Slips and falls on icy roads and sidewalks can result in many broken bones, fractures, and injuries.
 But one of the more severe injuries occurs when a fall is so hard and sudden that it fractures the hip bone.
-This can be a very difficult injury to repair, and it can also cause chronic, long-term pain.
-This injury especially affects seniors who are predisposed to osteoporosis or previous hip injuries.
+This can be a very difficult injury to repair and cause chronic, long-term pain.
+This injury especially affects seniors predisposed to osteoporosis or previous hip injuries.
 This injury should certainly be treated as an emergency by a physician.

 How To Avoid Hip Fracture?

 Hip fractures can be particularly dangerous for older adults, and there are steps you can take to help reduce your risk of hip fractures during the winter months: